-How to open ETSWAP and Union Registry accounts and apply for an emissions permit, or an aviation emissions plan.
+How to open ETSWAP and Union Registry accounts, and apply for an installation emissions permit or aviation emissions plan.

-Before you can apply for an emissions permit or an aviation emissions plan, you need to get access to the online tool Emissions Trading Scheme Workflow Automation Project (ETSWAP).
+Before you can apply for an emissions permit or emissions plan, you need to get access to the online Emissions Trading Scheme Workflow Automation Project (ETSWAP).

 - aircraft operator name

-- aircraft operator code as specified on the Commission’s list
+- aircraft operator code as specified on the Commission List

 - first name of the contact person

 - email address you want your login details sent to

 Once your regulator has approved your request for access, ETSWAP will send you an email with the login details for your individual account.

 - apply for your emissions permit or emissions plan

 - apply for changes to your emissions permit or emissions plan